mfornos/awesome-microservices/README.md

 - [RAML](http://raml.org/) - RESTful API Modeling Language, a simple and succinct way of describing practically-RESTful APIs.
 - [Spring REST Docs](http://projects.spring.io/spring-restdocs/) - Document RESTful services by combining hand-written documentation with auto-generated snippets produced with Spring MVC Test.
 - [Swagger](http://swagger.io/) - A simple yet powerful representation of your RESTful API.

-## Testing

-- [Mitmproxy](https://mitmproxy.org/) - An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.
-- [Mountebank](http://www.mbtest.org/) - Cross-platform, multi-protocol test doubles over the wire.
-- [VCR](https://github.com/vcr/vcr) - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
-See the list of ports for implementations in other languages.
-- [Wilma](https://github.com/epam/Wilma) - Combined HTTP/HTTPS service stub and transparent proxy solution.
-- [WireMock](http://wiremock.org/) - Flexible library for stubbing and mocking web services.
-Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.

 ## Standards / Recommendations